-Hop in the car headed north and two-and-a-half hours later, just a few miles from the Georgia border, you’ll find Amelia Island.
+About two-and-a-half hours north of Tampa, just a few miles from the Georgia border, you’ll find Amelia Island.
 Named after Princess Amelia, the daughter of Spain’s King George II, the 13-mile-long barrier island hugs the coastline of Nassau County and was once a haven for pirates, bootleggers and smugglers.

 Before you get too enchanted by the island and its many offerings, check into the Omni Amelia Island Plantation Resort, a perfect oceanfront refuge for some much deserved ‘us’ time.

 A 1,350-acre master-planned community and resort featuring 54 holes of golf, 23 tennis courts and 21 swimming pools, the Omni hotel boasts 404 oceanfront, beach inspired guest rooms, each with views of the sparkling Atlantic Ocean and glorious morning sunrises for those lucky enough to be awake for them.

 Stepping into the hotel lobby, you’ll immediately see the space that will likely dominate most of your time: a gargantuan oceanfront pool with an expansive deck ideal for hours of lounging in the sun.
 Sip mojitos, enjoy gourmet meals and snacks, and let your worries fall away inside the adult, infinity-edge Serenity Pool overlooking the pristine waters of the coastline.